UofT-DSI/onboarding/Onboarding Documents/Session Specific/Session 2/course_descriptions_session_2.md

 - Analyze data requirements and work with different stakeholders such as analysts and managers.

 **Course Delivery:**
-Instructor-led live webinars, each lasting 2.5 hours for a total of ~20 hours.
+Instructor-led live webinars.

 ### Estimation, Machine Learning, and Testing
-This course provides the skills required to design, implement, test, and validate a variety of supervised learning models.
+This course topic provides the skills required to design, implement, test and validate a variety of supervised learning models.
+The basics of statistical learning including modelling with the goal of prediction versus inference, prediction accuracy and model interpretability trade-off, and the all-important bias-variance trade-off will be covered.
+Each section of this course topic will address a unique set of methods used for supervised learning on real data sets.

 **Learning Outcomes:**
 - Understand, implement, and interpret the results from several supervised learning approaches for regression and classification.